 Below you will discover the Southeast region's leading 10 colleges for Film, Video & Photographic Arts students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 It's hard to beat Emory University if you want to study Film, Video & Photographic Arts.
-Film majors from Emory University receive an earnings boost of about 5.8% over the average earnings of film, video & photographic arts majors.
+Students who graduate from the film program make about $38,174 in their early career salary and $66,265 in their mid-career salary.
 The area of Atlanta, Georgia, is decent for learners who favor a more tranquil, suburban area.

 It's hard to find a better school than University of Miami if you wish to study Film, Video & Photographic Arts.
 In addition to its bachelor's programs, University of Miami offers graduate degrees in Film.
 The location of Coral Gables, Florida, is wonderful for learners who desire a less busy, suburban place.